“The body is the vehicle, consciousness the driver. Yoga is the path, and the chakras are the map.” – Anodea Judith

 9. Chakra Flower Essence Kits

-Thank you for taking the time to read our article on how to know your chakras, especially the 12 Chakra system in and around the body and the 9 ways to align your chakras.
+Thank you for taking time to read our article on how to know your chakras, especially the 12 Chakra system.

 We hope you enjoyed it and learned something along the way.
-More reading on chakras here!.
+Here’s the link, if you’d like to read more chakras articles.